 Provisions for the Disabled and Elderly

 Guests in wheelchairs will be seated in the handicapped areas in Mitrani, which are located on the ends of the aisles, halfway down in the lower seating section.
 Ushers will be available to escort you to the special seating.
-Please call Naomi Reedy (570-389-5207), at least three weeks prior to the ceremony, if an interpreter for the hearing impaired is needed.
+Please call Naomi D'Angelo, 570-389-5207, at least three weeks prior to the ceremony, if an interpreter for the hearing impaired is needed.
 Guests who have trouble walking may be dropped off at the main entrance to Haas for easier access.
 Parking for disabled persons is reserved behind Haas Center for the Arts and at the back of Navy Hall.
 Check with police officers, who will be stationed throughout the campus parking lots, for directions.